rezamarzban/monopole/README.md

-* Results maybe not correct because of NEC++ basic simulation, Use Altair FEKO and ANSYS Maxwell for expert simulation and correct results.
+* Results maybe incorrect because of NEC2++ basic simulation, Use Altair FEKO and ANSYS Maxwell for expert simulation and correct results.